martinpllu/agent-dev-guide/generate.md

 Always update the 'Built with...' comment including the version number at the end of the file.

+CRITICAL ACCURACY REQUIREMENTS:
+- VERIFY EVERYTHING: Do not make assumptions.
+Check files and trace through code to verify behaviors before documenting them.
+- DO NOT RUN COMMANDS: Never execute commands during generation.
+Instead, inspect the command implementations in build files, scripts, and configuration files to understand what they do.
+- NO GUESSES: If you cannot find evidence for something in the codebase, mark it as [Not implemented yet].
+Never guess or invent features.
+- FACT-CHECK PHASE: After initial analysis, go back and verify each claim by checking the actual code/config files.
+- TRACE COMMANDS: Read script files, build configurations (package.json, Makefile, Gradle, pom.xml, Cargo.toml, etc.) to understand what commands do.
+Don't assume based on naming.

+DOCUMENTATION GUIDELINES:
 - See the Introduction for a the purpose of this document.
 - [!-- --] comments are instructions for you, the author of the guide.
 Don't include them in the output.
 - Include all uncommented text as-is